The Necessity of Nowhere Equivalence: Abstract

 \section{Abstract}

-{We prove some regularity properties (convexity, closeness, compactness and preservation of upper hemicontinuity) for distributions and regular conditional distributions of correspondences under the nowhere equivalence condition.
-We show the necessity of the nowhere equivalence condition when any of these properties holds.}
+{We prove some regularity properties (convexity, closedness, compactness and preservation of upper hemicontinuity) for distribution and regular conditional distribution of correspondences under the nowhere equivalence condition.
+We show the necessity of such a condition for any of these properties to hold.
+As an application, we demonstrate that the nowhere equivalence condition is satisfied on the underlying agent space if and only if pure-strategy Nash equilibria exist in general large games with any fixed uncountable compact action space.